Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Introduction

-We now briefly describe the contents of the paper.
-In Section \ref{basics}, along with some preliminaries on moduli ideals, we introduce and investigate some properties of the set $\Delta_1(I)$ of anti-derivatives of an arbitrary ideal $I$, which is a natural set of elements of $\Oh$ to look at in the search for a solution $f$ for the equation $I=T_{\mathcal{K}}(f)$.
+The above example already contains the main strategy through the paper, which is to split the Problem \ref{pergunta} in two parts.
+The first part is to answer, given an ideal $I\subset\Oh$, \emph{where to?} search for a solution to the equation $I=T_{\mathcal{K}}(f)$.
+Trying to answer this question will lead us to the notion of $\Delta_1(I)$, the set of anti-derivatives $I$.
+This is the natural place inside $\Oh$ to look at in the search for a solution $f$.
+We treat this in Section \ref{basics}, in which we will also discuss some preliminaries on moduli ideals.
 In Section \ref{computador} we suggest an easily applicable method for computation of $\Delta_1(I)$ in examples, with routines already implemented in SINGULAR \cite{DGPS}.
-In Section \ref{segunda} we introduce two easily checkable properties on arbitrary ideals of $\Oh$.
+The second part of our strategy is an effort to give a precise meaning to the somewhat vague term \emph{sufficiently general} used in the previous example.
+This is carried out in Section \ref{segunda} where we introduce two easily checkable properties on arbitrary ideals of $\Oh$.
 Our main result, to be presented in Section \ref{teoremas}, is a characterization of the ideals $I$ for which the equation $I=T_{\mathcal{K}}(f)$ admits a solution $f$.
-In other words, we characterize moduli ideals giving an explicit solution for Problem \ref{pergunta}.
-In the same Section, we show by an example how to use SINGULAR to recognize a moduli ideal and to reconstruct the hypersurface singularity from it.
+In other words, we characterize moduli ideals, by means of which we give an explicit solution for Problem \ref{pergunta}.
+In the same section we show, in examples, how to use SINGULAR to recognize a moduli ideal and to reconstruct the hypersurface singularity from it.